woefe/git-prompt.zsh/README.md

 ```

 ## Features / Non-Features
-* A pure shell implementation using awk; no Python, no Haskell required
+* A pure shell implementation using [awk](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html); no Python, no Haskell required
 * Fast; Git command is invoked only once when a new prompt is shown in a Git repo (and at some other places to detect if you are currently within a Git repository)
 * No caching feature, because it breaks reliable detection of untracked files

 ## Known issues
-* If the current working directory is not a Git repository and some external application initializes a new repository in the same directory, the prompt will not be shown.
+* If the current working directory is not a Git repository and some external application initializes a new repository in the same directory, the Git prompt will not be shown.
     Executing `git status` or any other Git command will fix the issue.